VeriEquivBench: An Equivalence Score for Ground-Truth-Free Evaluation of Formally Verifiable Code: Empirical Evaluation

 \paragraph{Specification Quality} Our strong specification baseline, generated via auto-formalization, contains the ground-truth specification for $7.14\%$ of the LeetCode-derived problems and $7.87\%$ of the synthetic TagComp problems, shown in Figure \ref{fig:performance}.
 In total, this process yields $161$ complex algorithmic data with rigorously verified specifications.
 This significantly enriches the publicly available dataset of ground-truth specifications.

-\paragraph{Code Transformation Quality} To evaluate the quality of our Python-to-Dafny code transformation, we randomly sample $20$ programs from the LeetCode set and validate them against translated unit tests.
-Due to the mismatch between Python and Dafny unit test formats and the long compilation time of Dafny, we only provide limited validation.
-But the transformation is proved highly reliable, with $90\%$ of the translated Dafny programs passing all tests.
+\paragraph{Code Transformation Quality} To evaluate the quality of our Python-to-Dafny code transformation, we attempt to validate $1,011$ Dafny programs from the LeetCode set against the corresponding unit tests.
+Due to the mismatch between Python and Dafny unit test formats, we only successfully execute $648$ transformed files.
+However, the transformation is proven highly reliable, with $81.79\%$ of the translated Dafny programs passing all tests.

 \paragraph{Data Complexity} The average Cyclomatic Complexity \citep{mccabe1976complexity} quantitatively manifests the increasing complexity of our data, which counts the number of linearly independent paths in the control flow graph.
-It is computed using the Radon software package for Python.
+It is computed using the Radon software package for Python, listed in Table \ref{tab:gt_previous_benchmarks_complexity}.

 We list the score for MBPP \citep{austin2021program}, since $50$ manually annotated data in DafnySynthesis are based on MBPP-50 and the other $103$ are also transformed from it.
 Thus, the analysis represents a comparison to DafnySynthesis.
 We skip the analysis of CloverBench due to a lack of Python implementations.
 Our benchmark's average score of $5.63$ is significantly higher than the $2.44$ for DafnySynthesis, indicating more complicated control flows.
 Notably, our synthetically generated data is even slightly more complex than the LeetCode-derived portion, with a score that is $0.25$ points higher.
 This complexity is further validated by a manual rating from Claude-4, which classified the majority of our synthetic problems as either medium or hard.